 Clint Barmes Contract Information:

-Agreed to a one-year, $2 million contract with the Pirates in December of 2013.
+Signed a one-year contract with the Padres in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Clint Barmes – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Clint Barmes||3-Year Averages||125||437||401||34||92||27||19||0||8||35||1||1||24||88||6||1||5||.229||.281||.337||.617|

 |Career (View All)||1088||3,943||3,598||410||884||296||194||16||86||399||43||29||206||679||57||26||56||.246||.295||.380||.675|